marco-afonso/marco-afonso.github.io/index.md

 ---
 title: Home
+layout: default
 ---

-## Welcome to Simplest Jekyll demo
+## Hi Darlingggggggg

 This site is very stripped down to minimal content for GitHub Pages and is not suitable for local develpment - you'll typically add a `.gitignore` for example.